-FEI Rules to apply to all Eventing Classes held within or in direct relation with, or taking place shortly before or after a FEI International Jumping/Dressage Indoor Event.
+FEI Rules apply to all Eventing Classes held within or in direct relation with, OR shortly before or after a FEI International Jumping/Dressage Event.
 The following minimum requirements are to be implemented by ALL OCs organising this type of competition to manage and limit risk at these events.